 The easy fix is to just pack your documents perfectly back-to-back, separating them with a <|endoftext|> token and give it to the model as a single long sequence.
 But how do you prevent the model from looking across those packed boundaries?

 The easiest way to handle this is by using FlashAttention library’s varlen function.
-You simply give it a list of your document lengths (cu_seqlens).
+Simply give it a list of your document lengths (cu_seqlens).
 It automatically resets the attention mask at every boundary, guaranteeing the model never reads across different documents.
 No complicated custom masking required:

 y = flash_attn_varlen_func(